-There are now around five months until the live date for PRIIPs and MiFID II, so how ready are you for the new client reporting requirements?
+With two months until the live date for PRIIPs and MiFID II, how ready are you for the new client reporting requirements?
 Do you know what information you need to provide, how and when you need to issue it and how you are going to collect the data needed?

 The application of the PRIIPs Regulation is relatively straightforward for advisers, because it is basically an extension of the existing need to provide a Key Investor Information Document (KIID) to clients before they invest in a UCITS fund.
 PRIIPs (Packaged Retail and Insurance-based Investment Products) are pretty much all packaged investment products and you will need to provide all retail clients with a prescribed pre-sale Key Information Document (KID).